omarXzain/401-reading-notes/read38.md

 - n most cases, it’s convenient to have a JavaScript function that handles the submission of the form and has access to the data that the user entered into the form.
 The standard way to achieve this is with a technique called “controlled components”.

-- In HTML, form elements such as <input>, <textarea>, and <select> typically maintain their own state and update it based on user input.
-In React, mutable state is typically kept in the state property of components, and only updated with setState().

 - We can combine the two by making the React state be the “single source of truth”.
 Then the React component that renders a form also controls what happens in that form on subsequent user input.
 An input form element whose value is controlled by React in this way is called a “controlled component”.

 - With a controlled component, the input’s value is always driven by the React state.
 While this means you have to type a bit more code, you can now pass the value to other UI elements too, or reset it from other event handlers.